YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 If your application uses the $ZQGBLMOD() function to process unreplicated transactions, read the logical multi site replication technical bulletin for information about the mupip replicate source losttncomplete command to be executed after processing unreplicated transactions from all originating instances.

-Shut down whichever were the replicating secondary instances - CapeTown and Shanghai in the example above – and use the originating primary instance (Philadelphia) for the backup exercises.
+Shut down whichever were the replicating secondary instances - Santiago and Melbourne in the example above – and use the originating primary instance (Paris) for the backup exercises.

 ------
 Backup